bitcraze/bitcraze-website/src/products/old-products/crazyradio.md

 The Crazyradio 2.4GHz radio USB dongle is based on the [Nordic Semiconductor](https://www.nordicsemi.com/) [nRF24LU1+](https://www.nordicsemi.com/eng/Products/2.4GHz-RF/nRF24LU1P) SoC.
-In the Crazyflie platform it's used for communication between the host and the Crazyflie, but this dongle can be used separately for other projects.
+In the Crazyflie<sup>®</sup> platform it's used for communication between the host and the Crazyflie, but this dongle can be used separately for other projects.
 It has two status LEDs and an expansion header for programming and expanding.